ioBroker/ioBroker.hm-rpc/README.md

 ### Don't delete devices on adapter start
 If this flag is not activated, the ioBroker will remove devices from configuration if device is not found at adapter start in CCU/Homematic.
 Activate this flag to do *not* delete such a devices.
-This is to avoid a bug on CCU side, where hmip devices are not correctly transmitted to ioBroker and thus will be deleted on adapter startage and be recreated when transmitted some milliseconds later.
-The flag is automatically checked when you selected hmip as daemon.
+This is to avoid a bug on CCU side, where HM-IP devices are not correctly transmitted to ioBroker and thus will be deleted on the adapter start and be recreated when transmitted, some milliseconds later.
+The flag is automatically checked when you selected HM-IP as daemon.
 However, when you delete devices while adapter is running, the adapter will be notified by CCU and will remove devices which are removed on CCU.

 ### Use https